Mission Statement:

-Since 2007, the Institute for Student Empowerment, has conducted one of the most extensive independent research projects, measuring the attitudes and behaviors of students who emanate from economically challenged environments and their inclination to connect a quality education to their future financial well-being.
-Our, "Big Idea."
-How well are school districts doing at helping students who grow up in poverty, absent of academic role models, connect education to a means of financial independence?
-How can we expect a child to vigorously participate in a process they do not perceive value?
-And, if a child does not view the academic process as one of value, could that perception lead to tune-out and disengagement?
-Our direct work with students from diverse and impoverished communities, has enabled us to glean through observation and empirical data, attitudes and beliefs that negatively impact growth and proficiency.
-Through a process of cognitive-reshaping, we introduce a new academic paradigm, in-which, education is quantified, and information, monetized.
+Since 2007, the Institute for Student Empowerment has spearheaded one of the most comprehensive independent research initiatives, examining the attitudes and behaviors of students from economically disadvantaged backgrounds.
+Our mission is to understand their motivation—or lack thereof—to connect a quality education with their future financial and overall well-being.
+Our Big Idea: How effectively are school districts helping students from poverty-stricken backgrounds, who lack academic role models, connect education to financial independence?
+How can we expect a child to fully engage in a process they don’t see as valuable?
+When students fail to recognize the value of education, it often leads to disengagement and academic decline.
+Our extensive work with students from diverse, underprivileged communities has given us deep insights—both observational and data-driven—into the attitudes and beliefs that hinder growth and proficiency.
+Through a process of cognitive reshaping, we introduce a new academic paradigm where education is quantified, and information is viewed as a pathway to financial empowerment.
 The success of our work has been well-documented by district personnel and national news coverage, along with student, parent, and teacher testimonials.
 Our Four Areas of Impact:

 |

-Student Empowerment:
+Student Empowerment: The "Flawed Assumption"

 A Message From Our CEO